 Sharon Devenish – 1994 – 2009

-Sharon Devenish, Human Ecology alumna in Interior Design, is assistant dean for facilities at the UW-Madison College of Engineering.
+Sharon Devenish, Human Ecology alumna in Interior Design, was an assistant dean for facilities at the UW-Madison College of Engineering.
 Former president and founder of Devenish Associates, Inc., the firm was repeatedly named a Top 50 U.S. Interior Design Firm.
 Under Devenish’s leadership, the firm provided interior design and interior architecture to corporate, healthcare, hospitality, restaurant and retail clients for over 25 years.
 She is licensed and registered in Wisconsin and Illinois, and certified by the National Council of Interior Design Qualifications.
 A member and board member of many professional organizations in design, she served as president of the International Interior Design Association and the Institute of Business Designers.
-In addition to working closely with the School’s Interior Design program, her firm has provided opportunities to student interns for many years.
-Devenish also serves on various civic committees and is appointed to the Monona Community Development Authority and its Plan Commission.
+Devenish also served on various civic committees and was appointed to the Monona Community Development Authority and its Plan Commission.

 Camille Haney – 1989 – 2000